 - Rehabilitative: Alimony is paid until the receiving spouse can support themselves financially without it.

 When dealing with alimony it is important to know that you can fight for the resolution you want.
 The end result may alter the way you live and change the financial future you may have planned for yourself.
-With the right alimony attorney you stand a much better chance at maintaining the quality of life you have grown accustomed to.
+With the right family law attorney you stand a much better chance at maintaining the quality of life you have grown accustomed to.

 Compassionate and Assertive Florida Divorce Law Firm accepts clients in Jacksonville and the surrounding areas